June 30, 2021

 Generally, OEDILF has not been enormously welcoming of multi-verse submissions, but Giorgio Coniglio has persisted, and the OEDILF number for each accepted multi-verse poem is shown here on the slide with its first verse.

-To access the next 'brief saga' on this blog, proceed to 'radiation exposure'.
+To access the next 'brief saga' on this blog (July 2021), proceed to 'Radiation Exposure'.

-To access the most recent previous 'brief saga', back up to 'methylated spirits'.
+To access the most recent previous 'brief saga' (May 2021), back up to 'Methylated Spirits'.